Particle systems is a Unity function designed to create effects such as sparks and flames in a scene.

-The example particle is a sphere, so this option doesn’t matter, but you may use this option when you are dealing with a particle with a different shape, or when applying materials.
+The example particle is a sphere, so this option doesn’t matter, but you may use this option when you are dealing with a particle that has a different shape or when applying materials.

 Sets the particle color.
-If you click the white long rectangle, the color picker will appear, and if you select a color, the particle will become that color.
+If you click the white long rectangle, the color palette will appear, and if you select a color, the particle will change to that color.

 Applies gravity to the particle.

-The default is 0, and as you make the number larger, the gravity applied will become larger.
+The default is 0, but as you set the number larger, the gravity applied will become larger.

 Sets the max number of particles that appears within the screen.

-If the number of the particles reaches this number, no more particles will appear.
+If the number of the particles reaches this number, then no additional particles will appear.

-If the number of particles decreases, new particles will be created.
+If the number of particles decreases, then new particles will be created.

-There are many items where you can change the number to change it, such as speed or size, but the number is fixed by default.
+There are many items where you can change the number to adjust appearance, such as speed or size, but the number is fixed by default.

-But you can change this so for example, the particle speed will gradually increase.
+However, you can change this.
+For example, the particle speed can be gradually increased.

-If you click the ▼ mark on the right of the number, a menu as in the image below will appear.
+If you click the ▼ mark to the right of the number, then a menu will appear as shown in the image below.

-If you select Curve or Random Between Two Curves, a graph as below will appear.
+If you select Curve or Random Between Two Curves, then a graph will appear as shown below.

-There are many sample curves shown below the graph, and if you click one, the curve will become applied to the graph.
+There are many sample curves shown below the graph and if you click one, then the curve will become applied to the graph.

-So, we have learned how to set particles, but it is difficult to create an animation we like just by creating a sphere.
+So, we have learned how to set particles, but it is difficult to create an animation we like just from creating a sphere.

-But there are many particles in Unity which we can use.
+There are many particles in Unity that we can use.

-Let’s import a particle package and create a particle in our scene.
+Let’s import a particle package and create a particle system for our scene.

 Select 「Assets」→「Import Package」→「ParticleSystems」from the menu bar.

-A package with a list of particles will appear, so please import it.
+A package with a list of particles will appear, please import this.

-Open 「Standard Assets」→「ParticleSystems」→「Prefabs」 from the Assets folder, and you can find a list of the imported prefabs.
+Open 「Standard Assets」→「ParticleSystems」→「Prefabs」 from the Assets folder and you will find a list of the imported prefabs.

 You can use a Prefab by dragging and dropping it into a Scene.

-Please try out a prefab of your choice, and run the scene.
+Please try out some of these prefabs and play the scene.

-As in this tutorial, by using a particle package, creators can easily add animations of their choice to a scene.
-I hope you try out animations you like.
+In this tutorial, we introduced using a particle package.
+Creators can easily add animations of their choice to a scene.
+I hope you try out different animations for your next scene.